Focus areas

 The American Joint Replacement Research-Collaborative (AJRR-C) is focused on several research areas with significant methodology gaps in total joint replacement research.
 Some of these areas of ongoing research include:

 - Application of natural language processing informatics tools in joint replacement research.
-The AJRR-C is developing natural language processing tools for automated extraction of surgical data from electronic health records.
+AJRR-C investigators develop natural language processing tools for automated extraction of surgical data from electronic health records.

 - Computer vision methods for automated radiographic grading.
-AJRR-C investigators are developing deep learning computer vision algorithms for automated grading of total joint replacement radiographs.
-Automated radiographic measures have huge potential as objective outcome measures in studies that assess progression of complications — for example, loosening of implants.
+AJRR-C investigators develop deep learning computer vision algorithms for automated grading of total joint replacement radiographs.
+Automated radiographic measures have huge potential as objective outcome measures in studies that assess progression of complications.

 - Clinical and surgical trials.
 Multicenter total joint arthroplasty clinical trials are widely needed but very rare — particularly, pragmatic trials of interventions in real-world settings.
 The collaborative's research addresses technical and methodological issues with various total joint arthroplasty clinical trial designs as well as intervention-specific issues, to make multicenter trials more feasible and successful.